Park Güell Barcelona (Gaudi Park)

 Visit Park Güell in Barcelona Spain?
 Info for visiting Gaudí's park: tickets, prices, tours and opening hours of the famous Barcelona Güell park and gardens designed by Antoni Gaudí.

-Info & Tickets Park Güell Barcelona
+Info & Tickets Park Güell Barcelona |

-Address Carrer d'Olot Barcelona Spain
+Address | Carrer d'Olot Barcelona Spain |

-Metro Metro station L3 Lesseps (15-minute walk) or L3 Vallcarca (15-minute walk; steep uphill climb, but there are escalators).
-More information on how to get to the park at the bottom of this page.
+Metro | Metro station L3 Lesseps (15-minute walk) or L3 Vallcarca (15-minute walk; steep uphill climb, but there are escalators).
+More information on how to get to the park at the bottom of this page. |

-Tickets
+Tickets |

-Important: Only 400 people are allowed to visit Park Güell each half hour.
-In the high season, this means long queues and tickets are sold out a couple of days before, so I certainly recommend booking your Park Guell tickets in advance.
+Book now Important: Only 400 people are allowed to visit Park Güell each half hour.
+In the high season tickets are sold out a couple of days before, so I certainly recommend booking your Park Guell tickets in advance.
+Update: Since this summer, tickets can only be purchased online and there is no longer a cash register at the park!
+Best deal: Save money and time by buying the popular BCN Essentials Pass: This pass includes the must haves for your city break including metro tickets to reach the park:

-Hours Opening hours daily from 9:30am - 8:30pm (Summer) and 9:30am - 6:30pm (Winter)
+Hours | Opening hours daily from 9:30am - 8:30pm (Summer) and 9:30am - 6:30pm (Winter) |

 Park Güell & Gaudi